-When ordered for an Enterprise account through the EPKI Manager for email addresses within approved domain names, the EPKI Manager Account Holder MAY first submit a domain name to Sectigo and prove appropriate domain name ownership or control, or the right to use the domain name for which validation takes place in accordance with section 3.2.2.1 of this CPS except that a domain authorization letter MAY be used in substitution of any domain ownership validation.
-Upon successful validation of a submitted domain name or receipt of domain authorization letter, Sectigo allows the EPKI Manager Account Holder to utilize email addresses within the domain name.
+When ordered for an Enterprise account through the EPKI Manager for email addresses within approved domain names, the EPKI Manager Account Holder MAY first submit a domain name to Sectigo and prove appropriate domain name ownership or control, or the right to use the domain name for which validation takes place in accordance with section 3.2.2.1 of this CPS.
+Upon successful validation of a submitted domain name, Sectigo allows the EPKI Manager Account Holder to utilize email addresses within the domain name.